Cesar Chavez Charter Schools: Giving school choice an even lousier name

 Lawrence Hernandez likes to eat out, and likes you to pay for it.

 Since they began gaining steam in the late-90s, charter schools -- those independent public schools whose freedom from some restrictive education law is supposed to allow them to compete with traditional public schools -- have been hampered by, among other things, a reputation for corruption and ineptitude.
 While plenty of charter schools float under the radar, with mixed academic results but a mostly unwavering commitment to helping students, each year brings a few more stories about unsavory charter-school operators bilking taxpayers and screwing schoolkids in the process.

-Get the Weekly Newsletter
+Get the This Week's Top Stories Newsletter

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Westword's biggest stories.